erendevelop/erendevelop/README.md

 ## 👋 Helloo, I am ern!

-### 👨🏻‍🎓 I'm a junior mobile app developer and a freshman in high-school.
+### 👨🏻‍🎓 I'm a junior mobile app developer and a freshman in high school.

 - ✔ I'm currently mastering on Flutter extension.
 - 🎯 Goals for the future:<br>